luyan72999/Minimal_Object_Detection/README.md

 size 2 with stride 2 is employed after each of the first two convolutional layers.

 ## Training
-We have trained the network for 50 epoch using stochastic gradient descent (SGD).
-For the first 30 epoch, the learning rate is set to 0.000001 and after that it is reduced to 0.0000001.
-We have also employed a momentum of 0.9.
-For regularization, dropout
+We have trained the network for 30 epochs using stochastic gradient descent (SGD).
+We normalize the images by dividing them by 255, such that the pixels are in the space [0,1].
+Likewise, we normalize the box coordinates such that they are in the space [0,1].
-(with p=0.5) is used.
+At test time, we have to make sure to undo this.

 ## Dataset
 The dataset we have used here is very simple and is generated in python.
 Each image is 100x100x1 and has a small rectangular